Flood Warning issued for Bates by NWS - News Break

 Flood Warning issued for Bates by NWS

-Effective: 2021-05-22 20:55:00 CDT Expires: 2021-05-25 22:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-05-28 12:47:00 CDT Expires: 2021-05-31 05:17:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 This product along with additional weather and stream information is available at www.weather.gov/kc/.
-Target Area: Bates The Flood Warning continues for the following rivers in Kansas Missouri Marais Des Cygnes River at Osawatomie affecting Miami County.
-Marais Des Cygnes River near Trading Post affecting Bates and Linn KS Counties.
-Marais Des Cygnes River at La Cygne affecting Linn KS County.
-The Flood Warning remains in effect The Flood Warning continues for the Marais Des Cygnes River near Trading Post. * Until late Tuesday evening. * At 8:46 PM CDT Saturday the stage was 29.0 feet. * Flood stage is 27.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to rise to a crest of 30.2 feet early Monday morning.
-It will then fall below flood stage late Monday evening. * Impact...At 27.0 feet, Flooding of low-lying farmland occurs and water begins to affect Stateline Road north of the gauge.
-Fld Obs Forecasts Location Stg Stg Day/Time Sun Mon Tue 1am 1am 1am Marais Des Cygnes River Trading Post 27.0 29.0 Sat 8pm 29.0 30.2 26.4alerts.weather.gov
+Target Area: Bates The Flood Warning continues for the following rivers in Kansas Missouri Marais Des Cygnes River near Trading Post affecting Bates and Linn KS Counties.
+The Flood Warning remains in effect The Flood Warning continues for the Marais Des Cygnes River near Trading Post. * From this afternoon to early Monday morning. * At 1:45 AM CDT Friday the stage was 22.1 feet. * Flood stage is 27.0 feet. * Moderate flooding is forecast. * Forecast...The river is expected to rise above flood stage this afternoon to a crest of 30.6 feet tomorrow morning.
+It will then fall below flood stage early Sunday morning. * Impact...At 27.0 feet, Flooding of low-lying farmland occurs and water begins to affect Stateline Road north of the gauge.
+Fld Obs Forecasts Location Stg Stg Day/Time Fri Sat Sun 7am 7am 7am Marais Des Cygnes River Trading Post 27.0 22.1 Fri 1am 24.3 30.6 26.6alerts.weather.gov